Addameer: 2022

-Designation as a terrorist organization
+Terrorist designation

 In October 2021, Addameer was designated a terrorist organization by Israel, together with five other Palestinian non-profit, non-governmental organizations (Al-Haq, Bisan Center for Research and Development, Defence for Children International, Union of Palestinian Women's Committees and Union of Agricultural Work Committees).
-The designation was condemned by Amnesty International, Human Rights Watch, and the UN Office of the High Commissioner of Human Rights who called it a “frontal attack on the Palestinian human rights movement and on human rights everywhere.”
+The designation was condemned by Amnesty International, Human Rights Watch, and the UN Office of the High Commissioner of Human Rights who called it a "frontal attack on the Palestinian human rights movement and on human rights everywhere".

-Reviewing secret Israel intelligence shared with the C.I.A., the latter could find no evidence to verify the Israeli accusations.

 In July 2022, nine EU countries (Belgium, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain and Sweden) issued a joint statement saying they will continue working with the six Palestinian organizations that Israel had banned because Israel had failed to prove that they should be considered terrorist organisations.
+Reviewing secret Israel intelligence shared with the CIA, the latter could find no evidence to verify the Israeli accusations.

+On June 10, 2025, the US Treasury Department imposed sanctions on Addameer along with four other charities, accusing them of supporting terrorist groups including affiliation with the Popular Front for the Liberation of Palestine and Hamas' military wing under the pretense of humanitarian aid.
+The move was criticized by human rights organizations Human Rights Watch and Amnesty International.
+Following the sanctions, the website and social media presence of Addameer were taken down.
+UK Lawyers for Israel claimed responsibility for the takedown following a letter informing the domain name registrar of the U.S. sanctions.
+The sanctions followed a request from advocacy group Zachor Legal Institute.